 What is the email of the Director, Partnerships & Philanthropy of Oxfam?

-What is direct phone of the Communications Director of Oxfam?
+What is direct phone of the Head, Organization Effectiveness of Oxfam?

 Who is the Media Buying, Media Planning agency of Oxfam?